 - Jump on a trampoline

-- Bury a time capsule to open when you are older.
+- Bury a time capsule with all your friends, and open it when you grow up.
 The best kind of nostalgia.

-- Visit a water park, and try every water slide
+- Visit a water park, and try every single water slide.

-- Visit a carnival, ride on the Ferris Wheel
+- Visit a carnival, and try a ride that scares you

 - Learn to ride a bicycle

 - Plant a tree

 - Play hide and seek